 It’s also your responsibility to let medical professionals know that you’re an athlete who could be drug tested.
 If you need to take a medication, we advise that you check whether it’s safe to use before you take it.

-If you are a national or international level athlete and you need to take a medication, do the following:
+If you are an athlete and you need to take a medication, do the following:

 - tell your GP, doctor, surgeon, dentist, chemist or other medical professional that you’re an athlete who could be drug tested